 Popular Patristics Series Volume 14

 St Symeon the New Theologian was abbot of the monastery of St Mamas in Constantinople at the turn of the eleventh century.
 He was also perhaps the most remarkable and certainly the most forceful advocate of the mystical experience of God in the history of the Byzantine Church.
-Though they were on occasion suppressed by ecclesiastical authorities wary of his fierce enthusiasm, as well as his claims to charismatic authority, St Symeon's writings survived in the Orthodox Church and continued to play a vital role in the several renewals of spiritual life and prayer which has sustained the Church in its often difficult history over the past millennium.
+Though his writings were on occasion suppressed by ecclesiastical authorities wary of his fierce enthusiasm, as well as his claims to charismatic authority, St Symeon's works survived in the Orthodox Church and continued to play a vital role in the several renewals of spiritual life and prayer which has sustained the Church in its often difficult history over the past millennium.

 Volume II comprises Symeon's analysis of the virtues and Christian life.
 Volume III provides a translation of his Letter on Confession together with an extensive introduction to his life and thought.
 All three volumes are also available as a set for a discounted price.

-Fr Alexander Golitzin is Associate Professor of Theology at Marquette University.
+About the Author: Fr Alexander Golitzin is Associate Professor of Theology at Marquette University.
 He is author of Et introibo ad altare Dei: The Mystagogy of Dionysius Areopagita.